EndPointCorp/end-point-blog/2012/10/25/postgres-system-triggers-error.html.md

 ERROR:  permission denied: "RI_ConstraintTrigger_c_32780" is a system trigger</span>
 ```

-I labelled this as mystifying because, while Postgres' error system is generally
+I labelled this as mystifying because, while Postgres’ error system is generally
 well designed and gives clear messages, this one stinks.
 A better one would
 be something similar to: